Aalto5G/pptk/README.md

 polling on the file descriptor.
 This means the packet input areas belonging to the network interface card in netmap can be used.

-LDP does not support DPDK, which is a major difference from ODP.

 # Prerequisites

 Needless to say, compiler tools and GNU make must be available.
 To actually